-Inv erell Shire Council is comprised of six townships:

-Inverell

-Gilgai

-Delungra

-Ashford

-Yetman

-Bonshaw.

-erell is the Shire's main township.
-Home to approximately 95% of the Shire's population, the Strategy will only focus on the blic open space within the Inverell Township.
+Inverell is the Shire's main township.
+Home to approximately 70% of the Shire's population, the Strategy will only focus on the public open space within the Inverell Township.

 Purpose of the Strategy

 To ensure Council's public open space is planned and managed accordingly now and into the future, the Strategy provides Council with a framework to direct public open space planning and management in a co-ordinated and more effective manner.